 Sentence Revision:

 To do this, provide basic sentences to the class or partners.
-Then, allow students to rewrite the sentences by adding in a hyperbole.
+Then, allow students to rewrite the sentences by adding a hyperbole.
 Be sure to allow time for students to share their creativity with the class!

 Charades: